How to manage symptoms of the menopause

-The menopause is the time of life when a woman’s periods stop.
-It usually occurs between the ages of 45 and 55, and the average age is 51.
+The menopause is the time of life when a woman’s periods stop, it's a natural biological process, officially diagnosed when a woman hasn't had a menstrual period for 12 months.
+It usually occurs between the ages of 45 and 55 - and in the UK, the average age for women to reach the menopause is 51.

-Here are tips for tackling some of the unwanted symptoms of the menopause – although don’t be afraid to see your GP if you feel that things are becoming difficult to manage.
+Here are tips for tackling some of the unwanted symptoms of the menopause – although it may be wise to see your GP if you feel that things are becoming difficult to manage.

 1. Maintain a healthy lifestyle